 Welcome to LIN8006 Computer-Assisted Language Learning (CALL) Course.

-Offered online (Semester 1 & Semester 2) and on campus (Semester 1), this course is a stand-alone course to be added to the suite of options in postgraduate study Teaching Second/Foreign Languages.
+Offered online (Semester 1 & Semester 2) and on campus (Semester 1 & Semester 2 depending on the number of enrolments), this course is a stand-alone course to be added to the suite of options in postgraduate study Teaching Second/Foreign Languages.
 The course can be taken as part of the qualification for the Master of Education (Applied Linguistics) or Master of Education (TESOL) Program.
 The course can be also taken as a Professional Development Single Course.

 The course team leader for this course is A/Prof Jeong-Bae Son.

 Last updated: 23 February 2019